Five Steps to Better Not-For-Profit Director Recruitment

 1. Don’t dismiss personal networks but be prepared to look further afield.

 Chances are, the existing board members know who and what is needed around the board table.
-This places them in the prime position of matching that description with someone they already know and can easily co-opt on to the board.
+Hopefully the board has had this discussion and agreed on what / who is needed around the table over the next 3-5 years.
+This places current board members in the prime position of matching that description with someone they already know and can easily co-opt on to the board.
 Unfortunately this default recruitment method can mean the board is filled with the same type of people all thinking the same thing.
 And may lead to the best person for the organisation not being appointed – or even getting a chance to apply in the first place.

-It’s worthwhile to actively seek out other candidates not initially in yours or other board members’ networks or mental list of potential board members.
+It’s worthwhile to actively seek out other candidates who are not initially in yours or other board members’ networks or mental list of potential board members.
+Reaching further afield can yield great results for your board.

 2. Create a position description

-I’m a huge fan of PDs for board members.
+I’m a huge fan of position descriptions (PDs) for board members.
 They work to ensure expectations are clear on all sides – director, board, and organisation.
 They can also include the skills required, the duties and responsibilities that go with the role (for example, the code of conduct) and a realistic assessment of the time involved.
-The best PDs I’ve seen are also transparent about any extra commitments such as sitting on committees, raising funds and other hands-on involvement required.
+The best PDs I’ve seen are also transparent about any extra commitments required from board members such as sitting on committees, raising funds and other hands-on involvement.

 Consider using a committee to create the PD, and then get approval by the full board for the final version.
 That ensures everyone is on the same page, has had input into the type of person/people they want joining the team, and they are aware of the expectations everyone has of each other.